lpmi-13/jq-pilot/README.md

 $ curl localhost:8000/question | jq DO_STUFF_HERE | curl -d @- localhost:8000/answer
 ```

+I added a `/prompt` endpoint to the webserver just in case you want to try and interact with this only via the command line, though it doesn't necessarily tell you what was wrong about a wrong answer, only that it wasn't correct, so this endpoint might have limited value.

 ## Development

 If you just wanna hack on the gin webserver, you can run go with `nodemon` to get live reloading on code changes, which is hashtag delicious!